-- b.
+- a.
+An Academic Framework encompassing one main question divided into several subsequent questions; - b.
+A timeline setting out the deadlines for participants, organisers and externals; and - c.
+A Style Guide for formatting and referencing in accordance with the Oxford University Standard for the Citation of Legal Authorities (OSCOLA). - 1.4 In the organising team of the Legal Research Group, there shall be at least: - a.
+A project coordinator being either the Vice President in charge of Academic Activities of the organising National or Local Group(s) or the Human Resources Coordinator of the Legal Research Group; - b.
 An Academic Board (member), including legal practitioners and/or legal academics, responsible for the Academic Framework, quality of research and outcome, as well as the reputability of the project; and - c.
-One or more editors for linguistics, formatting and/or referencing, to ensure consistency.

-1.5 The Legal Research Group shall make its conclusions publicly accessible in the form of a final report.
+One or more editors for linguistics, formatting and/or referencing, to ensure consistency. - 1.5 The Legal Research Group shall make its conclusions publicly accessible in the form of a final report. - 1.6 ELSA International shall: - a.

-- a.
 Coordinate and control the quality of unilateral, bilateral and multilateral Legal Research Groups; - b.
 Publish unilateral, bilateral and multilateral Legal Research Groups on the virtual library on the website of Legal Research Groups and assist National Groups in the publication process upon request; - c.
 Provide support to organising groups; - d.
 Create, annually revise and update tools facilitating the organisational process of Legal Research Groups.